• Home

 What is going on with methane?

 Human activities have significantly altered the Earth’s carbon cycle and energy budget through the release of anthropogenic greenhouse gases (GHG), particularly carbon dioxide (CO2) and methane (CH4).
-While we have a good understanding of anthropogenic sources of CO2 at national to continental scales, uncertainties surrounding CH4 are an order of magnitude higher, as sources range from agriculture and waste management to fossil fuel production and use (Turner, Frankenberg, and Kort 2019; Saunois et al. 2017).
-The recent acceleration in the methane growth rate creates an urgency to act, yet we do not even understand the relative contribu- tions of natural climate feedbacks (Zhang et al. 2023) and anthropogenic sources (Jackson et al. 2020).
+While we have a good understanding of anthropogenic sources of CO2 at national to continental scales, uncertainties surrounding CH4 are an order of magnitude higher, as sources range from agriculture and waste management to fossil fuel production and use (Saunois et al., 2017; Turner et al., 2019).
+The recent acceleration in the methane growth rate creates an urgency to act, yet we do not even understand the relative contribu- tions of natural climate feedbacks (Zhang et al., 2023) and anthropogenic sources (Jackson et al., 2020).

 CH4 data from NOAA